martinjc/introduction-to-html-and-css/src/notes/writing-a-web-page.md

 127.0.0.1 - - [17/Sep/2018 21:03:20] "GET /Week1/ HTTP/1.1" 200 -
 ```

 The first request was for '/', the root directory where the server is running.
 We can see the code `200` here, indicating this request was successful.
 (We'll look at response codes in more depth later).
 This was followed by a request for `/favicon.ico`.
 This is the browser requesting an icon to display representing the web page.
 We haven't provided one, so this request has a `404` response - which means the requested resource has not been found.
-The final request is asking for the `Week1` directory, which succeeds as the browser is able to respond with the `index.html` page.

 {% panel "info", "Notice!" %}
 From now on, we'll use a local web browser to serve our web pages while we're developing them.
 Remember to use `python -m http.server` to start a web server in your root directory whenever you start working on your code.